The value of an ISO37001 certified anti-bribery management systemDrive ethical business practice, build stakeholder trust and competitive advantage

 - Implement Internal Controls: organisations must implement both “financial” and “non-financial controls” (i.e. finance, procurement, operational, sales, marketing etc.)

 - Reporting Channels and Whistleblower Protections: establishment of systems to allow personnel and third parties to “report in good faith” or “on the basis of a reasonable belief” an attempted, suspected/actual bribery, or any violation of the anti-bribery management system.

-- Improvement of Anti-Corruption Controls through Constant Assessment: audit, assess and review their anti-bribery compliance systems on an ongoing basis.
+- Improvement of Anti-Corruption Controls through Constant Assessment: monitor, audit, assess and review their anti-bribery compliance systems on an ongoing basis.

 Certification assures stakeholders